mschachner/blostma/README.md

 All persistent data lives in the `data/` directory:

 - `data/wordlist.json` – Known words and their validation status.
-- `data/scores.json` – Overall scores, high-score metadata, and ranked history.
+- `data/gameScores.json` - Overall game scores and ranked history.
+- `data/wordScores.json` - Individual word scores.
-- `data/settings.json` – User-configurable options (edited through the in-app settings menu).
+- `data/settings.json` – User-configurable options (still in development).

 Changes you make while playing or editing accumulate in memory until you select **Submit data**.
 At that point Blossom AI will preview the pending updates, apply them to the JSON files, and (if approved) commit and push the results.